 Events

 Before and after you open your cafe, you should always be thinking about what kind of events to hold.
 Some cafes hold classes in a basement or other free space where people learn about coffee or something related to the theme of the cafe.
-Others may hold things What are the 3 coffee shop target market strategies?like a movie screening or maybe have a place where people can show art or hold performances.
+Others may hold things like a movie screening or maybe have a place where people can show art or hold performances.
 Just be sure to set limits on what performers can do if you choose to go this route.
 You don’t want to alienate your community with some events that get inappropriate.

 There are sites you can use to promote your events like Eventbrite.
 Many recreation centers, libraries, and YMCAs also allow people to put up fliers for a small fee.
 You can also use social media to your advantage.